cfshi/coronavirus/MREB.app.md

 (c) the research topic.

 Dr. Shi holds a doctoral degree in media and communication study and had worked in advertising industry for many years.
 She is competent in conducting surveys.
 Dr. She also obtained a certificate of TCPS2: Course on Research Ethics tutorial in 2020.
-Dr. Dushoff and Dr. Earn are well trained statisticians and disease modellers and will supervise the study and data analysis.
+Dr. Dushoff and Dr. Earn are well trained disease modellers and will supervise the study and data analysis.
 Dr. Li, a statistician, will be in charge of sampling and data analysis.

 # 15.11.14 Describe the data security procedures that will be used to keep the research data private and secure during data collection and analysis (including where the data will be kept).
 Refer to the MREB Data Storage and Security Tools documents for recommendations and requirements for data security (go to Help - Templates in the above menu).